foundation-model-stack/fms-hf-tuning/CONTRIBUTING.md

 - Follow the project coding conventions
 - Write detailed commit messages
 - Break large changes into a logical series of smaller patches, which are easy to understand individually and combine to solve a broader issue

+Maintainers will perform "squash and merge" actions on PRs in this repo, so it doesn't matter how many commits your PR has, as they will end up being a single commit after merging.

 ### Reporting Bugs